xandervedder/BEP-03/product/README.md

 This section covers the GET HTTP method.

 #### `/{id}`
-This will retrieve a single Review.
+This will retrieve a single Product.
 Expects a product id as path variable.

 ### POST